torsh4rk/favicon_hash_shodan/README.md

 [!]
 Go to https://www.shodan.io/search?query=http.favicon.hash%3A595148549
-and view other targets with the same favicon!
+and view more results with the same favicon!

 ```